MetOffice/ngmo-environments/site/apptainer/README.md

 export NGMOENVS_COMPILER=gcc
 export NGMOENVS_MPI=openmpi@4

-# The environment to install
+# Install an environment
-export ENV=lfric

-./site/apptainer/install.sh $ENV
+./site/apptainer/install.sh lfric
 ```

-Building a container may require passwordless access to MOSRS
+Building some packages will require passwordless access to MOSRS which will need
+to be set up separately.

 ## Using container environments